 Bellemont is a diverse community comprised of a modern 300-home subdivision, small manufacturing, and industrial businesses, and a busy travel/truck fueling station.
 PFD also provides mutual aid assistance to the Camp Navajo Army Depot which is located in Bellemont on the south side of I-40.
 Parks is a rural community with homes on one-acre or larger lots, two convenience stores, and a K-8 grade school.
 The entire southern boundary of the District is bordered by the BNSF railroad.

 PFD responds out of two stations and has recently transitioned to a combination department with career and volunteer firefighters.
-The Fire Chief, Assistant Chief, Office Manager, three Captains, and three Lieutenants are all full-time paid positions.
+The Fire Chief, Assistant Chief, Administrative Chief, Office Manager, three Captains, and three Lieutenants are all full-time paid positions.
 PFD has approximately 30 qualified volunteers.

 The Park’s location is known as Station 81 and consists of three bays with a type 1 engine, a water tender, and a wildland apparatus.
 Station 81 also has a modular dwelling that allows firefighters housing while on-duty.
 Ponderosa Fire District administrative offices are located in Bellemont at Station 82.
 This station also has three bays with a type 1 engine, command vehicles, and two wildland apparatus.
 Station 82 also has three dormitories and an all-purpose/training area.

 Ponderosa Fire District

 Ponderosa Fire District

-With over 28 years of experience in the Fire Service, Lee Antonides, took the Fire Chief position with Ponderosa Fire District in May of 2017.
+With well over 30 years of experience in the Fire Service, Lee Antonides, took the Fire Chief position with Ponderosa Fire District in May of 2017.
 Throughout his career, he has been heavily involved with the community and as a Threat Liaison Officer (TLO).
 Also, he works with committees such as the Ponderosa Fire Advisory Council (PFAC), International Association of Fire Chief’s (IAFC), Arizona Fire Chief’s Association (AFCA), and Arizona Fire District Association (AFDA).

 Lee is dedicated to life safety and property conservation and consistently improving the level of service that Ponderosa Fire District offers to the communities that we serve.